 The discipline of educational assessment and evaluation has expanded in the past decades, driven by advances in research methods and new emphasis on education policy reform.
-PhD and EdD in Assessment and Evaluation programs train education professionals and scholars in data-driven decision making, program evaluation, student assessment and testing, and pedagogical reform.
+PhD in Education with a specialization in Assessment and Evaluation programs train education professionals and scholars in data-driven decision making, program evaluation, student assessment and testing, and pedagogical reform.
 Graduates apply these skills in a range of leadership roles, from academic teaching to education administration to public policy.

 A Guide to the PhD in Assessment and Evaluation

 The PhD and EdD in Assessment and Evaluation represent the highest qualifications in the discipline.
 Build a foundation for your success in the doctoral program by focusing your academic interests and career ambitions from the start.
 The following overview of the PhD and EdD in Assessment and Evaluation helps you identify the academic and professional opportunities available today.

 PhD or EdD in Assessment and Evaluation?

 The PhD in Assessment and Evaluation is the most common doctorate, but a growing number of schools are offering an alternate terminal degree option: the Doctor of Education (EdD).
 The Doctor of Philosophy and the EdD are equal in rigor and status, but different in purpose.